 While not everyone understands the value of a 10x increase in capacity, they do understand the value in being faster than competitors.
 Even a slight edge in timing translates to huge amounts of money, one of the financial services innovations everyone can respect.

 The real transformation, though, comes in the options.
-“We’re able to leverage solution licensing models that ServerCentral brings to the table, which we would never have been able to get,” the CTO says.
+“We’re able to leverage solution licensing models that SCTG brings to the table, which we would never have been able to get,” the CTO says.

-Now, if a business leader comes to IT demanding a massive amount of compute power, the team can tap ServerCentral’s connection with AWS to securely burst into the public cloud, spinning up resources that would never have been possible before.
-“The datasets quantitative strategies work with are insane,” the CTO says.
-“If we get into a crunch, I know we can expand very fast, because those resources are all on net via ServerCentral’s connection to AWS.”
+Now, if a business leader comes to IT demanding a massive amount of compute power, the team can tap SCTG’s connection with AWS to securely burst into the public cloud, spinning up resources that would never have been possible before.

 Buying into a faster, better future for financial services

-times ServerCentral was able to take this financial services company from a 1 gig backbone to a 10 gig backbone, radically rewriting what's possible
+the number of times SCTG was able to take this financial services company from a 1 gig backbone to a 10-gig backbone, radically rewriting what's possible

 “I told the team, ‘This isn’t the end.
 This is where we are starting.
 This is where we’re going.’”